 \section{Abstract}

 Magnetic reconnection in partially ionized plasmas plays a crucial role in a wide range of solar, astrophysical, and laboratory environments.
 While reconnection in such plasmas is commonly characterized by the ion-neutral coupling strength and the ionization fraction $\chi=n_{i}/(n_{i}+n_{n})$, most previous studies have focused primarily on the former.
 A systematic exploration of the ionization fraction, particularly in combination with ion-neutral coupling, is still lacking.
 This study presents the first systematic scan of the two-dimensional parameter space defined by ion-neutral collisionality and ionization fraction, enabling investigation of the transition from strongly coupled reconnection to faster, decoupled reconnection.
 To achieve this, we employ a new three-fluid, five-moment numerical model that treats electrons, ions, and neutrals as separate species on an equal footing.
 We find that in the strongly coupled regime, the reconnection rate is consistent with a $\chi^{1/4}$ scaling.
 As collisionality decreases, the system transitions to a fast, ionization-independent regime.
-On the other hand, in all simulations, the current sheet thins down to the ion inertial length di, rather than the expanded hybrid scale $d_{i}\chi^{-1/2}$ predicted by analytic fluid theories.
+On the other hand, in the weakly coupled and fast-reconnection regimes, the current sheet approaches an ion-inertial-scale thickness rather than the expanded hybrid scale $d_{i}\chi^{-1/2}$ predicted by fully coupled analytic fluid theories.
 The identified critical thickness and the resulting onset of fast reconnection agree reasonably well with recent fully kinetic simulations and laboratory experiments.
 In addition, we show that, over a wide range of coupling strengths, the ion outflow velocities remain Alfvénic, scaling with the appropriate ion or hybrid Alfvén speed, while the hybrid outflow velocity scales as $\chi^{1/2}$ when normalized by ion Alfvén speed.